kyma-project/cli/pkg/kyma/docs/install.md

     </summary>

     When you install Kyma locally from sources, the system:
-    1. Fetches the `YAML` files of the local sources.
+    1. Fetches the configuration YAML files from the local sources.
     2. Builds the Kyma Installer image.
     3. Deploys the Kyma Installer and applies the fetched configuration.
-    4. Applies overrides if applicable.
+    4. Applies overrides, if applicable.
     5. Sets the admin password.
     6. Patches the Minikube IP.
     </details>
     </div>
-3. Configures Helm (optional).
+3. Configures Helm.
 If installed, Helm is automatically configured using certificates from tiller.
+This step is optional.
-4. Runs Kyma installation until the status `installed` confirms the success.
+4. Runs Kyma installation until the `installed` status confirms the successful installation.
 > **NOTE**: You can override the standard installation settings using the `--override` or `--config` flag.

 ## Examples

-The following examples include the most common cases of using the install command.
+The following examples include the most common uses of the `install` command.
-1. Install Kyma from the current release:
+* Install Kyma from the current release:
    ```bash
    kyma install
    ```
-2. Install Kyma from local sources:
+* Install Kyma from local sources:

    >**NOTE**: The location of your cloned `kyma-cli` repository must comply with Go code naming conventions.

    ```bash
    kyma install --local
    ```
-3. Install Kyma from local sources using the absolute **{SRC_PATH}**:
+* Install Kyma from local sources using the absolute **{SRC_PATH}**:
    ```bash
    kyma install --src-path {SRC_PATH}
    ```
-3. Install Kyma using your own configuration:
+* Install Kyma using your own configuration:

    ```bash
    kyma install --config {YAML_FILE_PATH}
    ```
-   [Here](https://github.com/kyma-project/kyma/releases/download/1.2.2/kyma-installer-local.yaml) you can find an example of the Installer configuration `YAML` file to base your own configuration.
+   [Here](https://github.com/kyma-project/kyma/releases/download/1.2.2/kyma-installer-local.yaml) you can find an example of the Installer configuration YAML file.
+Use it to create your own configuration.

-4. Install Kyma and override specific parameters:
+* Install Kyma and override specific parameters:

    ```bash
    kyma install --override {YAML_FILE_PATH}